anon-blue/anon.blue/README.txt

 make a hit'. talking about bread? that's an interesting subject now i'm hungry.
                                 is there such a thing?

-I LOVE Y                                              nbvbnn     Hey! fFdjfhkdjf .ksdhf.dnfgIt'better to be dldiediediediediediediediediediediediediediediediedie diediediediediedfjghkdfjhgkdfhgkdjgh.kdfjhgkhgkdjhgkdjhgkdjghkdfjhgkdfjghkdfhjHe llo. we are alone.
+I LOVE Y                                              nbvbnn     Hey! fFdjfhkxxf .ksdhf.dnfgIt'better to be dldiediediediediediediediediediediediediediediediedie diediediediediedfjghkdfjhgkdfhgkdjgh.kdfjhgkhgkdjhgkdjhgkdjghkdfjhgkdfjghkdfhjHe llo. we are alone.
 We are useless. we are HUMAN. sfjkdjfgdfjgdlfkjbuiujjjjpooooo